makkinga/terminal-quest/README.md

 ## Monsters

 There is only one type of monster `Ж`.
-It has an 2HP and can be killed by hitting it twice.
+It has 2HP and can be killed by hitting it twice.